 On the other hand, AirPlay is Apple’s native casting software that allows users to cast and mirror content to various devices, such as Roku and Apple TVs.
 AirPlay works well with Apple’s ecosystem, extending your phone’s capabilities to Macs, TVs, and even speakers.

 The AirPlay tech comes pre-installed on iPhones and iPads, meaning no extra steps before using it.
-However, Chromecast requires a bit of setup before you can use it, even requiring iPhone users to download the Google Home app and follow several installation steps.
+However, Chromecast users must do a bit of setup before they can use an AirPlay to Chromecast iPhone alternative that unlocks the capability.

 TV Cast Chromecast is a competent third-party app with the ability to cast personal media without the need for AirPlay.
 It can also play web videos with an in-app web browser and screen mirroring.

-Step 1: To use TV Cast Chromecast, download the app from the Apple App Store.
+Step 1: To use TV Cast Chromecast, download the app from the App Store.

 Step 2: Tap the Setup icon at the bottom of the screen.